Did you finally get the raise you’ve been working for? Then, it’s about time for your Chase Credit Limit to increase accordingly.

 Can I Receive an Automatic Credit Limit Increase with Chase?

 Yes, most credit card issuers automatically increase your credit limit once you meet certain requirements.
-Here are some of those requirements:
+These requirements include but are not limited to:

 You can expect Chase to evaluate these factors every 6 – 12 months.
 If you can’t wait that long, then feel free to call the number on the back of your Chase Credit Card and request a credit limit increase.

-Yes, requesting for a credit limit increase may temporarily impact your credit if your issuer performs a hard credit check (Chase does this).
+Yes, requesting for a credit limit increase may hurt your credit score in the short term if your issuer performs a hard credit check (Chase does this).

 However, if you successfully increase your credit limit, then you’ll also end up boosting your credit score if you keep your additional spending in check.